masaylighto/German-Learning-Notes/Course/Vary/Preposition Complete.md

  2. Accusative (wohin, woher) => ich gehe ins Kino
  3. Used with place and lands(countries) that have an article
 #### 2. Ab (dative) from
-1. Der Zug fährt ab Hauptbahnhof.»
+1. Der Zug fährt ab Hauptbahnhof.